Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Neway Mattress Reviews (2026)

-NEWay Mattress is a family-owned mattress retailer in South Ogden, Utah, known for carrying a wide mix of major mattress brands in one place.
-I tested four popular models from its current lineup for support, cooling, pressure relief, motion isolation, responsiveness, edge support, and durability, and found clear winners for side sleepers, firmer-feel shoppers, and people who hate feeling “stuck” in foam.
+NEWay Mattress is a family-owned mattress retailer in South Ogden, Utah.
+Over four weeks, our team tested four models we were able to try at the store for support, cooling, pressure relief, motion isolation, responsiveness, edge support, and durability.
+Below are the picks that stood out for side sleepers, firmer-feel shoppers, and anyone who hates feeling “stuck” in foam.

 Product overview